hynek/structlog/docs/frameworks.md

 logger = structlog.wrap_logger(get_task_logger(__name__))
 ```

-If you want to automatically bind task metadata to your {doc}`contextvars`, you can use [*Celery*'s signals](https://docs.celeryq.dev/en/stable/userguide/signals.html):
+If you want to automatically bind task metadata to your {doc}`contextvars`, you can use [Celery's signals](https://docs.celeryq.dev/en/stable/userguide/signals.html):

 ```python
 from celery import signals